2023 Rugby World Cup – Europe qualification

-Qualifying for the 2023 Rugby World Cup for European Rugby began in March 2021, where six teams compete for two direct qualification spots into the final tournament and for a place in the Final Qualification Tournament.
+The European qualification tournament for the 2023 Rugby World Cup was contested between March 2021 and March 2022.
+Six teams not already qualified via their performance at the 2019 Rugby World Cup competed for two direct qualification spots in the final tournament and for a place in the Final Qualification Tournament.

 Format

 The Rugby Europe Championship, controlled by Rugby Europe, is the regional qualification tournament for the 2023 Rugby World Cup in France.
 Each team play each other in a double-round-robin tournament over the two years, with the winners and runners-up of the two-year cycle qualifying for the World Cup as Europe 1 and Europe 2 respectively.
 The third placed team advances to the Final qualification tournament as Europe 3.

 The qualification process did not include the remaining three divisions in the Rugby Europe system that are typically included across play-off matches due to the time scale restraints caused by the COVID-19 pandemic.

 Entrants

 Six teams competed during the European qualifiers for the 2023 Rugby World Cup; teams World Rankings are prior to the first European qualification matches on 6 March.